bagggage/bg-blog/content/posts/gdscript-dev-01.md

 ## GDScript Execution

-To better understand the task, here’s a brief overview of the key aspects I’ll be working with.
+To better understand the task, here's a brief overview of the key aspects I'll be working with.

 Currently, GDScript uses a stack-based virtual machine.
 The implementation essentially revolves around the method [`GDScriptFunction::call(...)`](https://github.com/godotengine/godot/blob/4ce466d7fa79e351d4295d5bb47e3266089c3a59/modules/gdscript/gdscript_vm.cpp#L473), which contains numerous macros.
 This is because the virtual machine is not a separate class, and for simplicity, repetitive code has been abstracted into macros that act like utility functions.